Upgrading Windows nodes

 Before you begin

-You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+You need to have shell access to all the nodes, and the kubectl command-line tool must be configured to communicate with your cluster.
 It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
-If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:

 Your Kubernetes server must be at or later than version 1.17.
-To check the version, enter kubectl version.
+To check the version, enterkubectl version

 Upgrading worker nodes